jesusjmiranda/virtualAssistantSite/README.md

 This React application serves as the web front to a virtual secratary business.
 The application features a contact page that is managed with firestore and a translation feature that I built with Context and translated myself.

+## Design

+I designed the site layout and colorscheme and used Photoshop to obtain the company logo which was only available on an business card.

 ## Available Scripts

 In the project directory, you can run: